Sustainable Rossmoor’s Film Series

 Many of the movies previously shown as part of the SR Film series have been donated to the Rossmoor Library and can be checked out by residents.
 Ask at the front desk for information on recent donations and the location of the SR collection.

-There will be no Sustainable Rossmoor film for the month of June.
-Our next film will on July 11th.
-Title: to be announced soon.
+There was no Sustainable Rossmoor film for the month of June.

 Wednesday, May 2, 7:00-8:30 pm, Where: Peacock Hall